-At Kingland, we use a variety of Artificial Intelligence (AI) techniques for text analysis as we build cognitive and enterprise data management solutions.
+At Kingland, we use a variety of Artificial Intelligence (AI) techniques for text analysis as we build text analytics and enterprise data management solutions.
 One of the most sophisticated is the neural network.
 Inspired by (but certainly not the same as) human biology, neural networks can learn to answer questions about complex data by observing and storing examples of subtle patterns in the connections between nodes, which are loosely analogous to neurons in the human brain.
 Most neural networks have multiple layers, with information flowing from one layer to the next (and back again in some cases), often transforming the input into more and more abstract representations as it progresses through the layers.

 One of the most useful features of a neural network model is its ability, when correctly configured, to learn non-linear functions.
 The figure to the left illustrates the difference between linear and non-linear models.

 Both sections of the figure show a decision problem where we would like to use a model to distinguish between the yellow and blue dots.
 The left-hand section shows a linear problem that is easily handled by a linear model (the diagonal black line).
 However, in the right-hand image, no linear function–no straight line–can separate the yellow dots from the blue.
 Instead, a non-linear function is needed, and the black circle represents just that.